top of page

 In 2019, Cleo won the Sydney Eisteddfod Opera Scholarship, and competed as a finalist in the JSRB Bel Canto Award where she was the recipient of the Sanderson Award and Hawaii Performing Arts Prize.
 In 2018, Cleo was a finalist in the IFAC Handa Australian Singing Competition and was the recipient of the Guildhall School of Music and Drama Award, Pasqualina Lipari Prize, Sydney Symphony Orchestra Award, Sydney Philharmonia Choirs Prize and Audience Prize.

-Cleo is currently studying at the Guildhall School of Music and Drama in its prestigious Opera School in London.
-This year she will play the title roles in Pauline Viardot’s Cendrillon and Judith Weir’s Miss Fortune.
+Cleo is a graduate of the prestigious Opera School at the Guildhall School of Music and Drama in London.
+She played the title roles in Pauline Viardot’s Cendrillon and Judith Weir’s Miss Fortune.
 In November she will appear as a soloist at London City Orchestra's A Night at the Opera, playing Mélisande in Debussy's Pelléas et Mélisande.
 She holds a Bachelor of Music with First Class Honours from the University of Melbourne, where she was the recipient of a number of scholarships.

 bottom of page